serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 But still dialog will show Firstname.
 For this, we need to make a change

-First transform templates, and then make change below in PersonDialog.cs:
+First transform templates, and then make change below in PersonDialog.cs (in MovieTutorial.Script project, under MovieDB/Person folder):

 ```cs
 namespace MovieTutorial.MovieDB